Vickers Wellington HX737, Donegal

 The Irish officers who attended the scene felt it was important to commend the soldiers and officers of 17th Infantry Battalion who had the task of sifting through the wreckage of the bomber for the remains of the dead airmen.
 For this reason, three bottle of Whiskey were purchased from the Non Commishioned Officers mess at Rockhill Military Post.

-The unit records for 7 (C) OTU do not carry great detail and the deaths of the crew of HX737 are recorded on just two lines of the Operations Record Book (ORB) among some mundane administrative entries.
+The unit records for 7 (C) OTU do not carry great detail and

 The relatives of the dead airmen have been kind enough to